carpentries/carpentries.org-archive/_posts/2019/10/2019-10-25-teaching-tech-together.md

 You have probably experienced both of these yourself.
-I was lucky during my three years as a professor to meet a few members of the computing education research community, and through them, to discover that we know a lot more about how peopl learn than most of us realize.
+I was lucky during my three years as a professor to meet a few members of the computing education research community, and through them, to discover that we know a lot more about how people learn than most of us realize.
 Books like [*How Learning Works*][hlw], [*Small Teaching*][small], and [*Teaching What You Don't Know*][twydk], and the work of [Sally Fincher][fincher] and [Mark Guzdial][guzdial], taught me that adopting a few evidence-based practices would produce more effective lessons with less effort.